cairis-platform/cairis/install.md

 When you run the script, you should get the below form.

 ![fig:configure_cairis_db]({{ site.baseurl }}/images/configure_cairis_db.jpg)
-*Configurating the CAIRIS database*

-Assuming you didn't customise the installation location of CAIRIS when running `pip`, you can usually accept these defaults.
-When you select `Ok`, the script will create a new CAIRIS database, and a CAIRIS configuration file (`cairis.cnf`); this file will ensure that CAIRIS knows what database it needs to refer to when you start up the tool.
+Assuming you didn't customise the installation location of CAIRIS when running `pip`, you can usually accept all of these defaults, except for the name and location of the CAIRIS configuration file.
+When you select `Ok`, the script will create a new CAIRIS database, and accompanying CAIRIS configuration file; this file will ensure that CAIRIS knows what database it needs to refer to when you start up the tool.

-* Update the CAIRIS_CFG environment variable to point to your `cairis.cnf` file.
+* Update the CAIRIS_CFG environment variable to point to your CAIRIS configuration file.

 # Starting CAIRIS